-If you're interested in supporting and improving children's education in our city you could consider becoming a school governor.
-You don't need to be a parent or have any formal qualifications, just an interest in education, a willingness to contribute to a team and time to commit to visiting your school at least three times per year during school hours whilst also committing to your own learning about education.
+If you're interested in supporting and improving children's education, consider becoming a school governor.
+You don't need to be a parent or have any formal qualifications.
+You just need an interest in education, a willingness to contribute to a team and time.
+You need to commit to visiting your school at least 3 times per year during school hours whilst also committing to your own learning about education.

 Governing body